On polynomially integrable Birkhoff billiards on surfaces of constant curvature: Preliminaries: from polynomially integrable to -angular billiards

 $\alpha$) $I_W$ is a union of two (may be coinciding) lines through $C_W$ for every $W$; then $\kappa_0^*$ is a union of two planes containing the line $\cc a$.

 $\beta$) $I_W$ is a line for all $W\neq H_A$, and $I_W=W$ for $W=H_A$; then $\kappa_0^*$ is a union of the plane $H_A$ and another plane containing $\cc a$.

 This proves the claim. \end{proof}

 Now let us return to the proof of Proposition \ref{pis}.
-The cone $\kappa_0^*=\{<Bx,x>=0\}$ is a union of two planes, by Claim 4.
+Let the pencil $\mcc^*$ be invariant under the $\ii$-angular symmetry centered at $\widehat l^*$; or equivalently, the cone $\kappa_0^*=\{<Bx,x>=0\}$ be a union of two planes, as in Claim 4.

 Case $\alpha$).
-Then the latter planes both contain $a$, thus $a\in Ker B$.
-Hence, the hyperplane $H$ orthogonal to $a$ with respect to the standard Euclidean scalar product is orthogonal to $Ker B$.
-Therefore, the geodesic $\hat l=H\cap\Sigma$ is admissible of type 1) in Definition \ref{adm}.
-Vice versa, each admissible geodesic of type 1) can be represented as above after replacing $B$ by $B-\la A$ for appropriate $\la$.
+The above planes both contain $a$, thus $a\in \ker B$; $dim (\ker B)=1$, if the planes are distinct; $dim (\ker B)=2$, if they coincide.
+Hence, the hyperplane $H$ orthogonal to $a$ with respect to the standard Euclidean scalar product is orthogonal to $\ker B$.
+Therefore, the geodesic $\widehat l=H\cap\Sigma$ is admissible of type 1) in Definition \ref{adm}.
+Vice versa, each admissible geodesic of type 1) can be represented as above after replacing $B$ by $B-\la A$.

 Case $\beta$).
 Then the cone $\kappa_0^*$ is the union of the plane $H_A$ and a plane $\Pi$ containing the line $\cc a$.
-The plane $\Pi$ is the complexification of a real plane, which will be here also denoted by $\Pi$, since $\kappa_0^*$ is defined by quadratic equation over real numbers and $H_A$ is the complexification of a real plane.
-Let $b\in\rr^3\setminus\{0\}$ denote a vector orthogonal to $\Pi$.
+The plane $\Pi$ is the complexification of a real plane, which will be here also denoted by $\Pi$, since $\kappa_0^*$ is defined by a quadratic equation over real numbers and $H_A$ is the complexification of a real plane.
+Let $b\in\rr^3\setminus\{0\}$ denote a vector Euclidean-orthogonal to $\Pi$.
 Thus, $<a,b>=0$.
-Note that the vector $Aa$ is non-zero, since $<Aa,a>\neq0$, as was shown above, and it is orthogonal to the plane $H_A$, by definition.
+Note that the vector $Aa$ is non-zero, since $<Aa,a>\neq0$, as was shown above, and it is Euclidean-orthogonal to $H_A$, by definition.
 Therefore, $<BM,M>=c<Aa,M><b,M>$, $c\in\rr\setminus\{0\}$.
 Let us normalize the vectors $a$ and $b$ by constant factors so that $c=2$.
 Then the quadratic form $<BM,M>$ can be represented in the tensor form as $Aa\otimes b+b\otimes Aa$.
-The plane $H$ defining the geodesic $\hat l$ is the plane orthogonal to the vector $a$, by definition.
-Hence, $\hat l$ is an admissible geodesic of type 2) in Definition \ref{adm}: the first geodesic in (\ref{newgeod}).
+The plane $H$ defining the geodesic $\widehat l$ is the plane orthogonal to the vector $a$, by definition.
+Hence, $\widehat l$ is an admissible geodesic of type 2) in Definition \ref{adm}: the first geodesic in (\ref{newgeod}).
 Vice versa, each geodesic of type 2) can be represented as above, see Remark \ref{permgeod}.
 Proposition \ref{pis} is proved. \end{proof}